Skip to content

 Unfortunately, WCNC’s facilities are not equipped to treat active or suspected cases (which have a generally poor prognosis), so the rehab clinic must limit intakes to protect other patients and our education ambassadors.

-We are able to accept some at risk species as long as they are not showing symptoms of infection, and we will be screening these patients outside in our temporary screening tent.
+We are able to accept at risk species as long as they are not showing symptoms of infection, and we will be screening these patients outside of our clinic.

 This policy is subject to change upon guidance from the state.
 We encourage the public to still call us with all wildlife emergencies.